cleanycloth/PythonOS/README.md

  - Pyobjc is needed for macOS to play sound correctly without spewing errors everywhere.
 PythonOS will attempt to do this for you, but be warned: this is untested.
 At worst it just won't install and you'll have no audio in PythonOS.
  - python-gst-1.0 is neede for Linux to play sound correctly.
 As of the 1/4/19, PythonOS does NOT install this for you.

 **NOTE: macOS bugs have mostly been ironed out now.
-Linux remains mostly untested but should work better than version 1.9.
+Linux remains mostly untested but should work better than version 1.9.**

 This program uses some external programs and code:

  - Kinesics Text Editor by the Joe Lowe Project: http://turtlewar.org/projects/editor/
  - Colorama text colouring scripts by Arnon Yaari: https://github.com/tartley/colorama
  - Playsound sound playing script by Taylor Marks: https://github.com/TaylorSMarks/playsound

-Note: I am currently looking into removing the Kinesics text editor requirement.
-No ETA on this however.

 # Changelog: